 Let’s Get More Intelligent with Smarter iPad Covers!

 Apple’s latest patent, 20160379453, published on Dec 29th, hints that Apple wants to make the covers smarter, maybe even a heck of a lot more intelligent.

-Where it gets interesting is the introduction of new display on the cover.
-The new accessory will contain a number of illumination elements disposed across the flap and a connector configured to receive electrical power from an electrical distribution system of the iPad and a control signal from a processor of device.
+Where it gets interesting is the introduction of a new display on the cover.
+The new accessory will contain several illumination elements disposed of across the flap and a connector configured to receive electrical power from an electrical distribution system of the iPad and a control signal from a processor of the device.